karthikShinde1998/GitHub-Demo/ReadMe.md

 Aum

-# This is a omment
+# This is a Cmment

 This is my First ReadMe file created in GitHub.
 Learnt this from Gwen from FreeCodeCamp.

-Verry Exited to Learn and master GitHub
+Very Exited to Learn and master GitHub.

+Jai Shree RAM
+Aum Shanti